 Nathalie Rose Barr PhD Studentship

-Available to principle investigators in UK research institutions, these three-year awards include a highly competitive stipend and consumables budget.
+Available to principle investigators in UK research institutions, these three and a half year awards include a highly competitive stipend and consumables budget.
 These calls are not usually themed.

 The awards are aimed at encouraging the development of talented, highly-motivated young scientists in the field of spinal cord repair, in both clinical and basic science research environments.
-Calls for project proposals are advertised in published academic journals and through email alerts to researchers on our database.
+Calls for project proposals are advertised through email alerts to researchers on our database.
 The successful project supervisor is responsible for recruiting a suitable post graduate candidate.